OF PERSONAL BELONGINGS

 All items purchased at the auction must be paid for in full the day/evening of the auction in the form of Cash, Master/Visa Cards, Am Ex Card, Discover Card, or Bank Debit Cards.
 No personal or business checks will be accepted, nor travelers checks.
 All sales are subject to federal, state and local tax laws.

 BUYER PREMIUM INFORMATION

 There will be a 5% buyer premium when making payment by charge or by bank debit cards.
 When paying by “Cash”, no buyer premium will be charged.
 Thank You!

 All items included in all JC Auctions, are being sold “As Is” The clerk’s records of all sales are absolute and final.
 No refunds, no exchanges, no exceptions.
 Proof of Re-Sale Tax number will be required to be seen by us, dealers, bring a copy.
 No exemption without!
 All buyers shall be responsible for goods after sold to them.
 All merchandise must be removed day/evening of sale.
 Antique items are sold for collectors display purpose only.
 Not to be used or played with by children.
 This is In compliance with the Federal Consumers Law.
-We do not take sight unseen absentee bids, we do not take on line bids, nor do we take buy it now bids, you must attend the auction.

 REMEMBER, “EVERYTHING GOES”

 *Concession Stand On Premises*